-- 1. Make provisions to maintain existing power system in service at all times. - 2.
+- 1. Make provisions to maintain existing power system in service until new system is complete and ready for use. - 2.
 Disable the power system only to make switchovers and connections. - 3.
-Obtain permission from the Owner and the Engineer at least [72] hours prior to partially or completely disabling the system. - 4.
+Obtain permission from the Owner and the Architect/Engineer at least [48] hours prior to partially or completely disabling the system. - 4.
 Minimize the duration of any outages. - 5.
 If required, make temporary connections to maintain service in areas adjacent to the demolition work area.